c9pr3/dacato/README.md

 For a more completed example, see [Dacato-Ref](http://github.com/Adar/dacato-ref "Dacato Reference Implementation")

+### Transactions

+In the current state and what this piece of software is designed for no transactions are needed (yet).
+But at some point there will be cascading updates and deletions.
+Working on it, though it is quite difficult to keep a transaction through asynchronicity.

 ##Why the ... should I use DACATO?
 Tons of more major frameworks out there!